containers/podman/docs/source/markdown/podman-network-reload.1.md

 this happens for example with `firewall-cmd --reload`, the container loses network connectivity.
 This command restores the network connectivity.

-This command is not available for rootless users since rootless containers are not affected by such connectivity problems.

 ## OPTIONS
 #### **--all**, **-a**